microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationmethodsroot-usersregisteredbymethod.md

 # authenticationMethodsRoot: usersRegisteredByMethod
 Namespace: microsoft.graph

-Number of users registered for each authentication method.
+Get the number of users registered for each authentication method.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).